 e-Auction is a part of the strategic sourcing process.
 It is a procurement tool using web-based software that allows suppliers to bid online for a contract for the supply of goods or services.
 It is sometimes called a ‘reverse auction’ because bids are reduced and not increased as in a traditional auction.
 The objective is typically to arrive at the lowest total cost as distinct from lowest price.

 The e-Auction process has been piloted in the State Enterprises and has seen much success.
 The strategic plan for e-Auctions for the upcoming financial year will be scheduled structured events throughout the year.
 At this time, a Financial Expenditure Analysis is underway to assist in determining the items where greatest savings can be realized in the short term.

-An eAauction for Personal Protective Equipment (PPE) for State Enterprises has just been completed showing initial savings of over 40% on traditional prices.
-Suppliers for these events also take advantage of the colloborative quantities of purchase through these eAuction Events.
+An eAuction for Personal Protective Equipment (PPE) for State Enterprises has just been completed showing initial savings of over 40% on traditional prices.
+Suppliers for these events also take advantage of the collaborative quantities of purchase through these eAuction Events.

 State Agencies participating in the PPE E-Auctions were: